fm-anderson/airlines-api/README.md

 ## API Endpoints

-GET /alliances: Retrieves a list of all alliances.
+`GET /alliances` Retrieves a list of all alliances.

-GET /alliances/:alliance: Retrieves details of a specific alliance.
+`GET /alliances/:alliance` Retrieves details of a specific alliance.

-GET /alliances/:alliance/airlines/:airline: Retrieves details of a specific airline within an alliance.
+`GET /alliances/:alliance/airlines/:airline` Retrieves details of a specific airline within an alliance.

-GET /airlines: Retrieves details of all airlines, annotated with their respective alliances.
+`GET /airlines` Retrieves details of all airlines, annotated with their respective alliances.

-Example Requests
-To fetch details about the "one world" alliance:

 ### Example Requests